-- tours is scheduled to commence in October 2023, promising enhanced efficiency and seamless operations. - Introduced two new attractive products during the year: 'India365 departures for the Golden Triangle, and the '7-Night Cruise on the product offerings.
+The implementation of Travart for all tours is scheduled to commence in October 2023, promising enhanced efficiency and seamless operations.

+• Introduced two new attractive products during the year: 'India365 with Taj Hotels' offering private daily departures for the Golden Triangle, and the '7-Night Cruise on the Brahmaputra' tour, aimed at enriching customer experiences and diversifying product offerings.